 Reduce your number of brains to become more intelligent and compliant.Published: Friday, 28 July 2017 by Matthew Tod, Head of Analytics, D4t4 Solutions Plc

-Many organisations I have engaged with recently deliver a disjointed customer experience despite significant investment in technology.
-The problem is that in an eager rush to deliver a better, more relevant, customer experience multiple ‘brains’ have been developed; every channel works in isolation to its own agenda to optimise its own results using its own algorithms.
+Many organizations I have engaged with recently deliver a disjointed customer experience despite significant investment in technology.
+The problem is that in an eager rush to deliver a better, more relevant, customer experience multiple ‘brains’ have been developed; every channel works in isolation to its own agenda to optimize its own results using its own algorithms.
 Vendors all highlight the intelligent capabilities of their technology, which is fine but can result in an incoherent customer experience.

 A recent client I worked with had the following scenario:

 1. Email: Personalization based upon email interaction, or best case using historical attributes or segments from a CRM system

 2. Site personalization: Driven by current online behavior with added CRM variables

 3. Social media: Feeds of data sent to Facebook to deliver personalized ads based upon totally separate campaign rules

 4. Retargeting: Uses the last interaction as the driver for display advertising

 5. Display advertising: Totally separate targeting not taking any current customer or prospect data into account

 6. Contact center: Standalone rules based offers that relied on infrequent customer segmentation that used not digital data